VisioLab/cash-register-api/README.md

-# Cash Register Integration Interface Spec
+# Cash Register Integration API

 Describes a Websocket API, where VisioLab acts as a server.

-Uses the [`AsyncAPI`](https://www.asyncapi.com/) standard to describe the interface.
+Uses the [`AsyncAPI`](https://www.asyncapi.com/) standard to describe the API.

-To visualize the documentation, go to https://studio.asyncapi.com/ and paste the contents of `api.yml` into the editor.
+View the [documentation](https://cash-register-api.visiolab.io/) or visualize it live at https://studio.asyncapi.com/ and paste the contents of `api.yml` into the editor.

 ## Further references